 The complete application package (this solicitation, including links to required forms) is available on Grants.gov or the OVW website.
-Applicants wishing to request a paper copy of these materials should contact OVW.Tribal.SASP@usdoj.gov or at (202) 616-0039.
+Applicants wishing to request a paper copy of these materials should contact (202) 307-6026 or ovw.transitionalhousing@usdoj.gov.

-Pre-Application Information Session
+Pre-Application Information Sessions

-OVW will conduct a pre-application information session for entities interested in submitting an application for this program.
-During this session, OVW staff will review this program's requirements, review the solicitation, and allow for a brief question and answer period.
-The session is tentatively scheduled for:
+OVW will conduct two web-based pre-application information sessions for entities interested in submitting an application for this program.
+During these sessions, OVW staff will review this program's requirements, review the solicitation, and allow for a brief question and answer period.
+These sessions are tentatively scheduled for: